 This is a case where having a beta would have probably been helpful.

-What Rowling may not have intended, or has inadvertently obscured the significance of, is the fact that she had originally made such an investment out of making so much of the fact that Harry and Tom’s wands were inherently brothers, which would very reasonably have been “aware” of one another.
+What Rowling may not have intended, or has inadvertently obscured the significance of, is the fact that she had originally made such an investment out of making so much of the fact that Harry and Tom’s original wands were inherently brothers, which would very reasonably have been “aware” of one another.
 Now such a fluke simply does not really seem to matter all that much, since all wands seem to know each other and to have a private pecking order in which relationship between them scarcely counts.

-Because the way it reads now, and as Harry explains it (and since when is Harry an expert at wandlore?) in the final confrontation, what matters is that the Elder wand came up against the same wand which had disarmed it from a previous owner, and it recognized it.
+Because the way it reads now, and as Harry explains it (and since when is Harry an expert at wandlore?) in the final confrontation, what mattered is that the Elder wand came up against the same wand which had disarmed it from a previous owner, and it recognized it.

 Or, in other words, it wasn’t that the Elder Wand recognized Harry, it recognized the hawthorn wand.
 Not the wand’s holder, the wand itself.